rails/weblog/_posts/2013-10-17-Rails-4-0-1-rc1-has-been-released.markdown

 Also, this release adds some performance improvements to make Rails 4 even faster.

-If no regressions are found we will release 4.0.1 final final this Tuesday, on October 22, 2013.
+If no regressions are found we will release 4.0.1 final this Tuesday, on October 22, 2013.
 If you find one, please open an Issue on GitHub and mention me (@rafaelfranca) on it, so that we can fix it before the final release.